How will the new Airbnb taxation effect rentals in Mexico?

 Playa Del Carmen cost of living

-Looking south along the beach that runs infront of the Coco Beach neighborhood.
+Looking south along the beach that runs in front of the Coco Beach neighborhood.

 About The Author